Pieter de Hooch

 Pieter Hendricksz. de Hooch (/nl/; also spelled Hoogh or Hooghe; bapt.
-20 December 1629 – after 1683), was a Dutch Golden Age painter famous for his genre works of quiet domestic scenes with an open doorway.
+20 December 1629 – in or after 1679), was a Dutch Golden Age painter famous for his genre works of quiet domestic scenes with an open doorway.
 He was a contemporary, in the Delft Guild of St. Luke, of Jan Vermeer with whom his work shares themes and style.
 De Hooch was first recorded in Delft on 5 August 1652, when he and another painter, Hendrick van der Burgh witnessed the signing of a will.
-He was active in 1683, but his date of death is unknown (his son Pieter died in 1684, a date often wrongly given for the father).
+He was last documented in 1679, but his date of death is unknown (Note: A painting dated 1684 has been attributed to him (no. 161 in Sutton’s catalogue).
+If the date is accurate, it would indicate that he was still alive at that time.
+However, neither the attribution nor the dating of this work has gained broad acceptance.
+Consequently, 1679 is generally regarded as the last securely documented date of his life, although it remains possible that he survived beyond that year.) (his son Pieter died in 1684, a date often wrongly given for the father).